OUIsolutions/CWebStudio/README.md

 ~~~

 ## Other Formats
-You can return other formats like these
+Other formats may be returned like this:
 <!--codeof:exemples/sending_json.c-->
 ~~~c